supercollider/supercollider/README_WINDOWS.md

 - HID doesn't work (and never did on Windows)

-- using shell commands from SC only works in a very limited way (and always did).
+- using shell commands from SC only works in a quite limited way (and always did).
-  .unixCmd expects a unix shell, only for most essential requirements workarounds are in place on Windows.
+  .unixCmd expects a unix shell, only for essential requirements workarounds are in place on Windows.

 More specific smaller Windows bugs are: